jp ferreira

 For monetisation, Stripe handled subscriptions, checkout, billing lifecycle events, and customer self-service management.

 Architecturally, the system separated synchronous user-facing requests from heavier asynchronous processing.
-Contract uploads, AI parsing, and reminder dispatch workflows were isolated into background processing to keep the user experience responsive.
+Contract uploads, AI parsing, and reminder dispatch workflows were isolated into Sidekiq-backed background jobs, using Redis as the queue backend, to keep the user experience responsive.
 The architecture intentionally prioritised maintainability, clear domain boundaries, and production realism over toy-project shortcuts.

 // 03